xoxo/inclusion/README.md

 We pay all of our conference speakers and cover travel and accommodation for all speakers and performers.

+Where relevant, we provide explicit content warnings for our conference talks and festival performances.

 ## Lottery
 Registration for XOXO is offered through a survey and lottery process.
 A first-come, first-serve system typically favors those with time and money, which ends up benefiting predominantly white men with well-paying jobs and disposable income.